chanmuzi/DeepLearng.AI-Generative-AI-Short-Courses/README.md

 # [DeepLearng.AI-Courses](https://www.deeplearning.ai/short-courses/)

-This repository contains lecture materials of Short Courses(4 lectures) of DeepLearning.AI 🤖
+This repository contains lecture materials of Generative AI Short Courses of DeepLearning.AI 🤖
 (https://www.deeplearning.ai/short-courses/)

-I found that it is not allowed to download ipynb file directly from the lecture environment,
+I found that it is not allowed to download ipynb file directly from the lecture environment(sometimes due to error),
 so I wrote all codes and comments by myself ✍🏻

 This courses provide us with OpenAI's API, but it is not applicable in other environment or local.